Cray-HPE/docs-csm/update_product_stream/index.md

 The software included in the CSM product stream is released in more than one way.
 The initial product release may be augmented with patches, late-breaking workarounds and documentation updates, or hotfixes after the release.

-The CSM documentation is included within the CSM product release tarball inside the docs-csm RPM.
+The CSM documentation is included within the CSM product release tarball inside the `docs-csm` RPM.
-After it has been installed, the documentation will be available at `/usr/share/doc/csm` as installed by the docs-csm RPM.
+After it has been installed, the documentation will be available at `/usr/share/doc/csm`.

 - [Download and Extract CSM Product Release](#download-and-extract)
 - [Apply Patch to CSM Release](#patch)